jonatasgz/Sample_Matcher/README.md

 $ gunicorn --workers 4 --timeout 600 --worker-class gevent --bind localhost:5020 webserver:app
 ```

+A secret key is called 'MATCHER_SECRET_KEY' is fetched from your environment, if it exists.
+Otherwise a .env file will be created on the app root folder with a new key.

 ## How to use

 1. Select your .xlsx file and click Submit.